benklop/CS-ChirpBanner/README.md

 Cities Skylines Mod - ChirpBanner
 Replaces Chirpy with a scrolling marquee style banner along the top

+V1.2
+- ModCorral dependency removed.
+Config button is now a small Chirpy icon.
+- Snowfall compatibility.
+- Chirps deemed important should be colored all red.

 V1.1.1
 - typo: scrolling not srolling
 - added catch to serialize code